wp4032/william-pan.com/posts/systolic-array.md

 Feel free to play around with the systolic array below by clicking the right button to advance the systolic array and the left button to reverse a step!

 <SystolicSimulator frozen={false}/>

+The source code for this simulator is available on [GitHub](https://github.com/wp4032/william-pan.com/tree/main/app/components/nnaccelerator).
+Feel free to use it in your own projects or educational materials!